 A key feature of Meadowbrook College is our strong commitment to the adoption of Restorative Principles and Practice.
 These underpin all aspects of our community, supporting positive behaviour and relationships and underpinning quality teaching and learning.

-Contact details for the above named Designated Safeguarding Leads (DSLs) can be found under Contact Us.
+Contact details for the above named DSLs and DDSLs) can be found under Contact Us.

-All post holders in regulated activity are subject to appropriate vetting procedures and a satisfactory 'Disclosure and Barring Service Enhanced check'.
+All post holders in the school/regulated activity are subject to appropriate vetting procedures and a satisfactory 'Disclosure and Barring Service Enhanced check'.

 The KS4 Programme

 We have students on part-time and full-time programmes aimed at preparing students for successful transition back into their schools or in moving on to further education, employment or training at the end of year 11.
 Learning takes place in small groups and aims to support students to re-engage with education in order to better their chances of being successful.
-All KS4 students follow a core curriculum focussing on essential knowledge and skills: Maths, English, Science, Well Being Education and Work Skills and additionally choose from a variety of interesting option subjects to make up a strong bank of qualifications.
-We have a variety of Technical Subjects which students can select from to supplement their Core curriculum.
+All KS4 students follow a core curriculum focussing on essential knowledge and skills: GCSE Maths, English, Science (Biology), Personal & Social Development BTEC and additionally choose from a variety of interesting option subjects at GCSE/Vocational/Technical level to make up a strong bank of qualifications.

-Is a 4 week full-time programme.
+Is a 4-week full-time programme focused on students developing their own self-management skills.
 Students learn about themselves and develop strategies to manage themselves and their behaviour more appropriately when back in school.
-Coach mentors also work with the students to reintegrate them back into their own schools.
+Coach mentors work with the students to reintegrate them back into their own schools.

-Students who attend Meadowbrook often love practical based (and sometimes, outdoor) learning programmes.
-FLO (Foundation Learning Opportunities) is predominantly available to year 9 students and offers the opportunity to study a Level 1 course in a practical subject eg. BTEC Sport.
-Technical (previously known as Vocational) subjects are predominantly available to year 10 and 11 students (but may be suitable for some year 9 students).
+Students who attend Meadowbrook often love practical based (and sometimes outdoor) learning programmes.
+FLO (Foundation Learning Opportunities) is predominantly available to year 9 students and offers the opportunity to study a Level 1 course in a practical subject eg. BTEC Sport/Fitness.